Schnouki/spop/README.md

     sudo make install

 ## Commands
-At the moment, spop can not modify your playlists or do any search on Spotify (but this will come...).
+At the moment, spop can not modify your playlists.
 So you will have to create some playlists using the official Spotify client.
 Then, you will be able to use the following commands:

 - `ls`: list all your playlists
 - `ls pl`: list the contents of playlist number `pl`